hzeller/beagleg/README.md

     make test
     # Or, for more thorough memory-leak or initialization issue check:
     make valgrind-test

+Tests are compiling pretty slowly on the BeagleBone due to heavy use of C++ features.
+You should definitely install `ccache` (read the manpage to make sure to properly enable it) to speed up compiling if you have many `make clean` cycles (In general, `ccache` is adisable, on all machines, not only the BeagleBone).

 ## Getting started
 Before you can use beagleg and get meaningful outputs on the GPIO pins,